vueuse/vueuse/packages/core/unrefy/index.md

 const post = (url, data) => axios.post(url, data)
 const postUnrefied = unrefy(post)

-post(url, data)           /* ❌ Will throw an error because the argument is not a string */ postUnrefied(url, data)   /* ✔️ Work because the arguments will be "unrefied" */
+post(url, data)           /* ❌ Will throw an error because the arguments are refs */ postUnrefied(url, data)   /* ✔️ Will Work because the arguments will be "unrefied" */
 ```

 ## Related Functions